YU-Zhejian/LinuxMiniPrograms/Readme.md

 ### Dealing with CRLF

 For those who use `WinGit`, you may experience problems caused by line endings.
-They may looks like `bash: line 1: $'true\r': command not found`.
+They may look like `bash: line 1: $'true\r': command not found`.

 That is because Windows uses `CRLF` while *ix use `LF`, and your `git` distribution automatically converts `LF` to `CRLF` when getting the file.
 To remove this issue, please do as follows: